JetBrains/intellij-sdk-docs/intro/sdk_code_guidelines.md

 At a later, second phase, the SDK code samples will transition to rely more on the Gradle configuration.

 The default contents of a `build.gradle` file are produced by the [New Project Wizard](/tutorials/build_system/prerequisites.md#creating-a-gradle-based-intellij-platform-plugin-with-new-project-wizard).
-A consistent structure for an SDK code sample's `build.gradle` file is important for clarity and is based on the default produced by the project wizard.
+A consistent structure for an SDK code sample's `build.gradle` file is essential for clarity and is based on the default produced by the project wizard.
 Comments in SDK code sample `build.gradle` files should only draw attention to the parts of the Gradle configuration that are unique for a plugin.

 For SDK code samples, a few alterations are needed to the default `build.gradle` file produced by the plugin wizard: